kuwisdelu/MSIResearch/README.md

     + `pattern` is a regular expression passed to `grepl()`
     + `scope` is used to limit the search to given scopes
     + `group` is used to limit the search to given groups
-    + `cached` is used to limit the search locally cached datasets
+    + `cached` is used to limit the search to locally cached datasets

 - `msi_sync(id, force = FALSE)`
     + Download a single dataset selected by `id`.